verbb/formie/docs/guides/configuration/project-config-environment-and-control-panel-settings.md

 For keyword syntax and examples, see [Spam keywords in detail](/guides/configuration/spam-keywords-in-detail).

-### 4. Forms do not ride along with project config
+### 4. Forms Do Not Ride Along with Project Config

 Form layout, notifications, fields, and per-site label overrides are database content.
 Promoting them is a separate step — export JSON on staging, import on production — not something project config handles.

 Site **availability** for forms is tied to form group site policy (project config) plus `elements_sites` when you save a form.
 The form's fields and messages are still database rows.

-## Decision guide — where do I change this?
+## Decision Guide — Where Do I Change This?

 Use this when you know *what* you want to change but not *where*: